-- 3.2.2.2.
-Emergency Action-Process.
-Laboratories shall be accredited by the EAC in an emergency action only after they have been properly assessed according to international standards and applicable NIST Guidance.
-These standards include International Standard ISO/IEC 17025, General Requirements for the Competence of Testing and Calibration Laboratories; NIST Handbook 150, Procedures and General Requirement; NIST Handbook 150-22, Voting System Testing; and/or any documents supplementing, updating or replacing these standards or handbooks. - 3.2.2.3.
-Emergency Action-Provisional.
-Any accreditation provided by the EAC through its emergency action authority will be provisional in nature and limited in scope.
-All emergency accreditations must expire on a date certain. - 3.3.
+- Emergency Action--Process.
+Laboratories shallwill be accredited by the EAC in an emergency action only after they have been properly assessed according to international standards and applicable NIST guidance.
+These standards include International Standard ISO/IEC 17025, General Requirements for the Competence of Testing and Calibration Laboratories; NIST Handbook 150, Procedures and General Requirement; NIST Handbook 150-22, Voting System Testing; and/or any documents supplementing, updating or replacing these standards or handbooks. - Emergency Action--Provisional.
+Any accreditation provided by the EAC through its emergency action authority will beis provisional in nature and limited in scope.
+All emergency accreditations must expire on a date certainspecified by the EAC. - 3.3.
 EAC Invitation.
 After receipt of a NIST list of recommended laboratories, the EAC will send a letter to the laboratories inviting them to apply for EAC accreditation under the VSTL program.
 No laboratory may apply for EAC accreditation without an invitation from the Commission.
 The letter of invitation will identify the scope of accreditation for which the laboratory may apply.
 The invited laboratories must follow the application procedure noted in Section 3.4, below. - 3.4.
 Application.
-EAC is the sole authority for Voting System Test Laboratory Accreditation.
+EAC is the sole authority for Voting System Test Laboratory VSTL accreditation.
 While NIST's recommendation serves as a reliable indication of potential technical competency, the EAC must take additional steps to ensure that laboratory policies are in place regarding issues like conflict of interest, record maintenance, and financial stability.
 It must also ensure that the candidate laboratory is willing and capable to work with EAC in its Certification Program.
-To that end, applicant laboratories are required to submit a Letter of Application requesting accreditation.
-The letter shall be addressed to the Testing and Certification Program Director and attach (in either hard copy or on CD/DVD) (1) all required information and documentation; (2) a signed letter of agreement; and (3) a signed certification of conditions and practices. - 3.4.1.
-Information and Documents.
+To that end, applicant Laboratories are required to submit a Letter of an application requesting accreditation.
+The letter shall application must be addressed to the Testing and Certification Program Director and attach (in either hard copy or on CD/DVD)include (1) all required information and documentation; (2) a signed letter of agreement; and (3) a signed certification of conditions and practices. - 3.4.1.
+Information and Documents.Documentation.
 The applicant laboratory must submit the information and documents identified below as a part of its application.
-These documents will be reviewed by the EAC in order to determine whether the applicant laboratory meets the program requirements identified in Chapter 2.
+These documents willmust be reviewed by the EAC in order to determine whether the applicant laboratory meets the program requirements identified in Chapter 2.
 The grant of EAC accreditation is subject to receipt of the information and EAC's review and approval of the materials.
-The applicant laboratory shall properly label any documents, or portions of documents, it believes are protected from release under Federal law. - 3.4.1.1.
-The legal name of the laboratory
+The applicant The laboratory shallmust properly label any documents, or portions of documents, it believes are protected from release under federal law. - The legal name of the laboratory